-If a fundamental change (as defined in "Description of the Notes Repurchase at Option of the Holders Upon a Fundamental Change.....
-Repurchase of Notes at Option of the Holders Upon a Fundamental Change") occurs, subject to certain conditions and restrictions, we will be required to repurchase the notes, at the option of the holders theeof, at 100% of their principal amount, plus accrued and unpaid interest, if any, plus, under certain circumstances, the "make-whole premium" described in this prospectus in cash and/or common stock to holders of notes who require us to repurchase their notes in connection with such repurchase event.
-Ranking.....
-The notes are our unsecured and unsubordinated obligations and rank on a parity in right of payment with all of our existing and future unsubordinated indebtedness.
-The notes will effectively rank junior to any future secured indebtedness we may incur and junior to liabilities of our subsidiaries.
-As of September 30, 2004, after application of the proceeds of the offering of the notes, these notes would have been effectively junior to approximately \$116.6 million of indebtedness of our subsidiaries.
-We will not receive any of the proceeds from the sale by any selling Use of Proceeds..... securityholders of the notes or the underlying common stock offered by this prospectus.
-Events of Default.....
-The following are events of default under the indenture for the notes: we fail to deliver within 30 days the required number of shares of common stock upon conversion, we fail for 30 days to reserve shares of common stock issuable upon conversion, we fail to pay interest or registration default payments when due and that failure continues for 5 days, we fail to pay the principal and any premium on the notes when due, we fail to perform any other covenant in the indenture or the notes and that failure continues for 60 days after notice to us by the trustee or the holders of a least 25% in the aggregate principal amount of the outstanding notes, we fail to pay when due the principal of any indebtedness for money borrowed by us or any of our subsidiaries in excess of \$10 million if the indebtedness is not discharged and such failure continues for 30 days or more, or, if such indebtedness has been accelerated and such acceleration is not annulled, within 30 days after written notice to us by the trustee of the holders of at least 25% in the aggregate principal amount of the outstanding notes, final unsatisfied judgments not covered by insurance aggregating in excess of \$10 million, at any one time, are rendered against us or any significant subsidiary and not stayed, bonded or discharged within 60 days, and certain events of bankruptcy, insolvency or reorganization with respect to us or any of our significant subsidiaries specified in the indenture.
+The following are events of default under the indenture for the notes:

+- we fail to deliver within 30 days the required number of shares of common stock upon conversion, - we fail for 30 days to reserve shares of common stock issuable upon conversion, - · we fail to pay interest or registration default payments when due and that failure continues for 5 days, - · we fail to pay the principal and any premium on the notes when due, - we fail to perform any other covenant in the indenture or the notes and that failure continues for 60 days after notice to us by the trustee or the holders of a least 25% in the aggregate principal amount of the outstanding notes, - subject to certain exceptions, we fail to pay when due the principal of any indebtedness for money borrowed by us or any of our subsidiaries in excess of \$10.0 million if the indebtedness is not discharged and such failure continues for 30 days or more, or, if such indebtedness has been accelerated and such acceleration is not annulled, within 30 days after written notice to us by the trustee or the holders of at least 25% in the aggregate principal amount of the outstanding notes, - final unsatisfied judgments not covered by insurance aggregating in excess of \$10.0 million, at any one time, are rendered against us or any significant subsidiary and not stayed, bonded or discharged within 60 days, and - certain events of bankruptcy, insolvency or reorganization with respect to us or any of our significant subsidiaries specified in the indenture.

 See "Description of Notes - Events of Default and Remedies."

+Registration Rights

-Registration Rights This prospectus is part of a registration statement filed pursuant to a registration rights agreement we entered into with the initial purchasers listed therein.
+This prospectus is part of a registration statement filed pursuant to a registration rights agreement we entered into with the initial purchaser listed therein.
 If we fail to comply with certain of our obligations under the registration rights agreement, we will pay liquidated damages on the notes.
 See "Description of the Notes - Registration Rights."

+Trading Market

-Trading Market The notes issued in the initial private placement are eligible for trading in the PORTAL system.
+The notes issued in the initial private placement are eligible for trading in the PORTAL system.
 However, notes sold using this prospectus will no longer be eligible for trading in the PORTAL system.
-We do not intend to list the notes on any other national securities exchange or automated quotation system.
+We do not intend to list the notes on any securities exchange or automated quotation system.
 Our common stock trades on the New York Stock Exchange under the symbol "VGR".
-Risk Factors Investment in the notes and the underlying common stock involves a high degree of risk.
-Therefore, you should carefully consider all information in this prospectus and in particular the matters set forth in the "Risk Factors" section.